ardacey/Lexo/docs/PRIVACY_POLICY.md

 We may share your information in the following situations:

 - **With Other Players**: Your username and game scores may be visible to other players through leaderboards and multiplayer games.
-- **Service Providers**: We may share your information with third-party service providers that perform services on our behalf (e.g., Clerk for authentication).
+- **Service Providers**: We may share your information with third-party service providers that perform services on our behalf (e.g., Supabase for authentication and data storage).
 - **Legal Requirements**: We may disclose your information if required by law or in response to valid requests by public authorities.

 ## Third-Party Services

 The App uses the following third-party services:

-- **Clerk**: For user authentication.
-Please review [Clerk's Privacy Policy](https://clerk.com/privacy).
+- **Supabase**: For user authentication and data storage.
+Please review [Supabase's Privacy Policy](https://supabase.com/privacy).
 - **Expo**: For app development and updates.
 Please review [Expo's Privacy Policy](https://expo.dev/privacy).

 ## Data Retention